MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## GitHub integration

-Mostly OK, but I ran into a few issues where Cursor tied itself in knots needlessly.
+Setup was really easy.
+Usage was mostly OK, but I ran into a few issues where Cursor tied itself in knots needlessly.
 More seriously, it deleted a bunch of data files.
-This needs some work.
+I'm contrasting the usability of GitHub in Cursor with the GitHub desktop app.
+Frankly, the GitHub desktop app has the edge right now.
+Github integration needs some work.

 ## Error finding